scottmcallister/scottmcallister.github.io/_posts/2016-10-25-thoughts-on-redux.markdown

 handler code to fix a bug or implement a new feature, I can safely say that in many cases it's well worth the hastle of having to edit more than one file to make a change.

+To see if React and Redux makes sense for the application you're building, feel free to check out <a href="https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367#.vpjibudwk" target="_blank">this article.</a>

 ## The Architecture ##